-You’re doing a new adaptation of the play with Frances Greenslade, who’s probably best known from his regular work with Shaun Micallef.
-Have you worked with Frances before?
+You’re doing a new adaptation of the play with Francis Greenslade, who’s probably best known from his regular work with Shaun Micallef.
+Have you worked with Francis before?

 The playwright Dario Fo is a pretty amazing person – he won a Nobel prize, he has a background in clowning.
 What are the hallmarks of his work?

 He manages to have you in tears laughing, and questioning the establishment, the status quo and power structures all at the same time.
 It's wild and irreverent and satirical.

 His works are always anti-establishment and political.
 It's interesting that Accidental Death of an Anarchist is his most internationally successful and most performed play.
 Italy was, probably still is, a profoundly corrupt nation and he found a way to get inside that.
 But given everything that is happening politically around the world, it's funny to think that Italy in 1969 was ahead of its time with its incredible corruption!

 You've decided to cast the play all-female.
 What did that stem from?

 I thought, who would I get to play the main role?
 And my mind went to Amber McMahon.
 Not because she is a woman, but because she is the best actor for the role.
 She's this perfect, demented, brilliantly talented clown, who has depth and truth and a boisterousness that's extraordinary.

 So, I wondered what it meant for a woman to play that role and what it meant to pursue that idea further with the whole cast.
 The more I went down the rabbit hole, the more logic I found and the more sense it made – it breathed new life into Fo’s play for me.